tamarabika/FileReader/README.md

 # FileReader_cucumber_test

-This is a project which purpose is to demonstrate the usage of Cucumber framework, Selenide.
+This project demonstrates the usage of Cucumber framework to test a Java program that reads text files.

-# Test
+# Scenario Outlines

-In this scenario, we want to read a text file and ensure that the last 5 lines are correctly displayed.
+There are two scenario outlines:

+Read a valid txt file: This scenario tests if the Java program can correctly read a valid text file and display its last 5 lines.
+The scenario outline includes examples of valid text files and their expected output.

+Read an invalid file: This scenario tests if the Java program can handle invalid files correctly.
+The scenario outline includes examples of invalid files and their expected error messages.

 # Prerequisites Software/Tools